 In 1915 the Humboldt County Board of Supervisors established the County Free Library to serve county residents outside the cities of Eureka, Ferndale and Arcata.
-In 1914 Miss Harriet Eddy of the California State Library arrived to urge the County to establish a library, as she had been doing throughout the state.
+In 1914 Miss Harriet Eddy of the California State Library had arrived to urge the County to establish a library, as she had been doing throughout the state.
 In Humboldt she found no reluctance!
 The County Supervisors promptly passed a resolution and Miss Eddy was further overwhelmed by the great number of groups who wanted to talk to her and start libraries throughout the county.

 1920's - 1972

 Tiny Libraries Thrive

 Many small library outlets were established in and around Eureka and throughout the county, in schools, storefronts, and public buildings.
 Library services might also be set up in someone's home, in a convict labor camp tent in the mountains, in a remote pump station, or even a box of books nailed to a tree.
 Each book collection had a 'custodian' - a person local to the place who could care for it, and each was supplied and periodically visited by emissaries from the County Library.

 The ideal promoted by the American Library Association was that every child should be able to walk to a library or bookmobile stop.
 This wasn't possible in Humboldt, but the citizens and librarians did wonders with what they had.
 In the early 1920's the 'Humboldt County Eureka Free Library' boasted over 160 branches.
 These tiny libraries were especially vital to isolated rural communities in our huge county.